livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 ## Presubmission Letter

-Before drafting an article, authors should send a presubmission inquiry letter to the [Lead Editor for the relevant area](http://www.livecomsjournal.org/editorial-board) (see also below).
+Before submitting article, authors **must** send a presubmission inquiry letter to the [Lead Editor for the relevant area](http://www.livecomsjournal.org/editorial-board) (and see these emails below as wee).
+We **strongly** encourage writers of prospective articles to send this inquiry letter in the early stages of drafting an article.
 The presubmission inquiry letter should be no more than **one page** in length, and should include:
 * An outline the scope of the proposed contribution
 * An explanation how the proposed manuscript differs from existing published work
-* Whether the manuscript is adapted from a previous article (and identify the article if so)
+* Whether the manuscript is adapted from a previous article (and identify the article if so), and if permissions to use this previous document have been obtained if necessary.
+As long as necessary permissions have been obtained, and the article will contain substantive new work, then previous publication of parts of the work does not prejudice acceptance.
 * A summary of the expertise that the proposed authors have on the subject
 * A description of the plan for how the article will be updated, including the plan for transfering authorship if the original authors are unable to update it.
 * The proposed license enabling the article to be released freely to the public (see [Licensing](https://livecomsjournal.github.io/authors/policies/index.html#licensing) below for recommendations)
-* Some article types have additional requirements for the presubmission letter; see the section instructions above for these additional requirements.
+* Some article types have **additional requirements** for the presubmission letter; see the section instructions above for these additional requirements.

 Potential authors submitting a presubmission letter will typically receive an answer within two weeks with either encouragement for a full submission, a suggestion to engage with previous authors to extend an existing articles, or suggestions for more suitable publication routes.
 Articles should be submitted within six months of a notification of encouragement.